Home

 These eyeglass lenses also benefit from the addition of an anti-reflective coating which blocks less light.

-Photochromatic lenses change from regular clear lenses into dark-colored lenses, similar to that on sunglasses, when they are exposed to sunlight.
+Photochromatic lenses change from regular clear lenses into dark-colored lenses, similar to that on Sunglasses, when they are exposed to sunlight.

 The convenience of having '2 pair of eyeglasses in 1' is less expensive.